 - Be prepared: If you will be sharing content during the meeting, be sure your files are opened and minimized.
 Be ready before the meeting begins.

-- Mute/Unmute: To mute your microphone, select the microphone icon in the bottom left corner of the Zoom call.
+- Mute/Unmute: To mute your microphone, select the microphone icon in the bottom of the Zoom screen.
 When the icon has a slash through it, it’s muted.
 To prevent unwanted, distracting or inappropriate background noise (crunching on cookie, barking dogs or slamming doors), stay mute.
 Coffee, or tea are OK, but slurping definitely isn’t.

-- Talking: Zoom meetings work best when people talk one at a time; it is the only way that everyone can listen clearly to what is being said.
+- Talking: Zoom meetings work best when people talk one at a time; it is the only way that everyone hear what is being said.
 Use Zoom’s “raise hand” function or the chat box to make a point.

 - Headset: Using a headset or ear buds is best for hearing and speaking clarity,